 All things being equal, one would expect great Burgundies to fetch higher auction prices than Bordeauxs based on availability alone.
-And they did in a recent auction in New York where the top-selling lots were Domaine de la Romanée-Conti bottlings that sold above estimate and a slew of Bordeaux first-growths realized less than their Wine Spectator Auction Index averages.
+And they did at a recent auction in New York, where the top-selling lots were Domaine de la Romanée-Conti bottlings that sold above estimate while a slew of Bordeaux first-growths realized less than their Wine Spectator Auction Index averages.

 But that’s not usually the case, which is a surprise since there is far more great Bordeaux produced than Burgundy.
 The top growths in Bordeaux can produce 20,000 cases of great wine a year, which means buyers can secure cases.
 With Burgundy, or Pinot, you’re usually trying to hunt down a bottle or two.

 And yet, with the exception of DRC and a few other top names in Burgundy Pinot Noir, the Bordeaux blends of Latour, Lafite, Pétrus, Cheval-Blanc—the list goes on and on, extending to the "super seconds" and beyond—consistently outperform their French Pinot counterparts in the secondary market.
 The discrepancy is even starker in California, where Cabernet outsells Pinot Noir upon release and at auction.

 Why are these low-production Pinot Noirs even harder to find at auction?
 One reason is that the people buying them are drinking them.
 Pinot lovers are far more interested in the wine experience than in selling their treasured wines for profit.